CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 * `key` - unseal key for decrypting the database
 * `.env.local` - the root token in envfile format for using the Vault api / command line

-The database is stored in a docker-compose container `vault` that persists across up and down events.
+The database is stored in a docker-compose container `vault` which is persisted across up and down events.
 All files are excluded in `.gitignore` and should never be persisted to source control.

 ### Re-initialize the Vault